MirriamJepleting/MirriamJepleting.github.io/_tabs/about.md

 Tittle: About
 icon: fa user
 ---
-I am passionate about data analysis, artificial intelligence (AI), machine learning (ML), and deep learning (DL).
-My interest lies in uncovering insights from data and applying intelligent systems to solve real-world problems.
-I enjoy exploring how data analysis forms the foundation for building models, how machine learning enables predictive capabilities, and how deep learning pushes the boundaries of automation and complex pattern recognition.
+I am passionate about the exciting world of Data Analysis, Artificial Intelligence (AI), Machine Learning (ML), and Deep Learning (DL).
+My curiosity drives me to transform raw data into meaningful insights and build intelligent systems that solve real-world problems. 🚀

-My key areas include:
+💡 What I love working on:

-Exploratory Data Analysis (EDA): Data cleaning, visualization, and interpretation.
+🔎 Exploratory Data Analysis (EDA): Cleaning messy datasets, uncovering hidden patterns, and visualizing insights.

-Machine Learning: Supervised and unsupervised learning for predictive modeling.
+🤖 Machine Learning: Designing predictive models that learn from data and improve over time.

-Deep Learning: Neural networks and their applications in image and text data.
+🧠 Deep Learning: Exploring the power of neural networks for complex tasks in images, text, and beyond.

-Artificial Intelligence Applications: Leveraging AI for problem-solving, decision-making, and automation.
+🌍 Artificial Intelligence Applications: Building smart solutions that support automation, decision-making, and innovation.

-I aim to continue developing practical, hands-on expertise while contributing to innovative projects that bridge data-driven insights with impactful solutions.
+✨ My goal is to continue sharpening my skills, pushing the boundaries of what data can reveal, and contributing to impactful projects where data meets intelligence.